 From December 14 through January 5 each year, tens of thousands of volunteers throughout the Americas take part in an adventure that has become a family tradition among generations.
-Families and students, birders and scientists, armed with binoculars, bird guides and checklists go out on an annual mission, the Christmas Bird Count.
-This is the longest running Citizen Science survey in the world, Christmas Bird Count provides critical data on population trends.
+Families and students, birders and scientists, armed with binoculars, bird guides and checklists go out on an annual mission: the Christmas Bird Count.
+This is the longest running Citizen Science survey in the world.
+The Christmas Bird Count provides critical data on population trends.

 115 Pine Grosbeaks

 There were two feeder observers who spent additional hours watching their feeders.
-4 species were seen during count week that were not observed on count day.
-They include Hoary Redpoll, White-Crowned Sparrow, Red-Breasted Nuthatch and Downy Woodpecker.
+Four species were seen during the count week that were not observed on count day.
+They included the Hoary Redpoll, White-Crowned Sparrow, Red-Breasted Nuthatch and Downy Woodpecker.

 We are looking forward to next year's bird count with even more participants and hopefully a little bit warmer weather.
 Find out more information about the Christmas Bird Count at the National Audubon Society.